Treatment & Services

 Graduate School - Case Western Reserve University School of Medicine

 Cleveland, OH USA

-Medical School - Zhengzhou University School of Medicine
+Medical Education - Zhengzhou University School of Medicine

 - President of the Chinese American Pathologist Association (CAPA) 2007-2008

 - President-elect of the Chinese American Pathologist Association 2006-2007